Agent Quick Start

 Note: Using two monitors makes this easier but it can be done on a single monitor.
 Best of all is to practice with a partner using two computers/devices.

 Note: If you perform the steps below, at some point your session(s) may time out or become otherwise disconnected.
 If this happens a message will display.
-If you are offered the option (in that message) to rejoin the session then go ahead and do that.
-If the session is terminated, simply start a new one.
+If you are offered the option (in that message) to rejoin the Conversation then go ahead and do that.
+If the conversation is terminated, simply start a new one.

-The Chat option (How can we help you? in the picture above) allows the visitor to immediately join the Agent Queue while the co-browsing option requires the agent to pass a PIN to the visitor.
+The option (Chat to a support agent in the picture above) allows the visitor to immediately join the Agent Queue while the co-browsing option requires the agent to pass a PIN to the visitor.
 (In order to pass a PIN to the visitor the agent must already be in communication with the visitor.)
-Note that even if the visitor starts a Chat session the agent can quickly provide a PIN and switch to co-browsing.
+Note that even if the visitor starts a Conversation the agent can quickly provide a PIN and switch to co-browsing.

 In the Agent Desk, from the main menu, select Queue.
 The visitor is put into the queue, awaiting a response from the agent.
 (If you performed the steps above you should see an entry waiting in the queue.)

-The queued item has a little information to help you ‘see’ where the visitor is and what the visitor is using to access the site (in this case Windows 10 and Firefox).
-The agent can choose to preview the page before answering or they can click the downwards-pointing chevron (beside the Preview button) to forward the visitor to other agents or teams.
-Note that if you attempt to forward the session to another team or agent, the teams or agents must already exist; and be available.
+The queued item has a little information to help you ‘see’ where the visitor is and what the visitor is using to access the site (in this case Windows 10 and Chrome).
+The agent can preview the page before answering.
 Later in this topic we will look at forwarding sessions.
-For more detail on forwarding see Session Forwarding and Forward a Session to an Agent / Forward a Session to a Team.
+For more detail on forwarding see Conversation Forwarding and Forward a Session to an Agent / Forward a Session to a Team.

 You can click on the Preview button now to have a look at what the visitor is looking at.
 When you are done, click the Close button, as we do not want to answer the visitor just yet.
 Here is an example of what it should (roughly) look like: Preview.